 - The Earth is being drained of its energy by Mondas.

 The solution?
 Destroy Mondas first.
 He wants to launch the Z Bomb.

 What’s the Z Bomb?
 You may wonder, and Ben does ask.
 It’s the latest in Doomsday weapons.
 There are several in strategic places around the Earth and the base has one.

 Dr. Barclay protests: The radiation from the bomb could do a great deal of damage on Earth, especially on the side facing Mondas when the bomb explodes.

-But Cutler is willing to take the risk.
-Since he doesn’t have the authority to just go ahead and launch the bomb, he contacts the Secretary General in Geneva, who raises same issues as Barclay just did.
-He tells the General no Z Bomb, but adds that Cutler must do all he can to defend Earth from the Cybermen invasion.
+Cutler is willing to take the risk.
+Since he doesn’t have the authority to go ahead and launch the bomb, he contacts the Secretary General in Geneva, who raises same issues as Barclay just did.
+He tells the General no Z Bomb, but adds that Cutler must do all he can to defend Earth from the Cyber-invasion.
 So the General ignores the first part of his orders and decides the second part gives him the authorization to do what he wants anyway.